JAnderson419/Ferro/README.txt

 Docstrings are in numpy style.
 For an example of a complete device analysis, see Ferro/bin/multidomainAnalysis.py

 Developed on python 3.5 and 3.6.
-Here are the installed versions of packages on my development computer: